vascoII/Tontine/README.md

 ## Features

 - **Smart Contract Backend**: Secure and efficient handling of all blockchain interactions, including token management, staking, and interest calculations.
-- **Intuitive Frontend**: A seamless user experience for staking ETH, managing TINE tokens, and viewing interest accrual in real-time.
+- **Intuitive Frontend**: A seamless user experience for staking native token from different chains, managing TINE tokens, and viewing interest accrual in real-time.

 ## Contributing